 - Further prompting is provided by visits to careers conventions and a range of in-house events, several of which draw in parents to share in the process of choice.
 The armed forces’ liaison officers regularly visit the school.

 In Years 7 and 8 we believe it is important to develop an awareness of pupils’ personal skills, abilities and qualities.
-Pupils have ready access to the Library, which is annually updated with books that help to interest younger pupils in the world of work.
+Pupils have ready access to the Library, which is annually updated with books that help to interest younger pupils in the world of work, and a dedicated lower school careers area with Career and Apprenticeship advice.

-Year 9 pupils are introduced to computer software that helps inform about the choices which must be made for GCSEs.
+Year 9 pupils are introduced to computer software that helps inform about the choices which must be made for GCSEs through the 'Start & Track' programme from U-Explore.

-Further advice may be sought from VIA and Connexions, whose officers come into school at the request of the Head of Careers.
+Further advice may be sought from New Directions and HIVE, whose officers come into school at the request of the Head of Careers.
 Pupils and parents attend “Sixth Form Choices” events that introduce post-16 opportunities.
-Vocational awareness and transferable skills are further practised at the end of year 10 when, all pupils go on work experience placements.
+Vocational awareness and transferable skills are further practised at the end of Year 10 when, all pupils go on their week-long work experience placements.
 These provide a valuable insight which support many applications to university later on.
+Both Year 10 and Year 11 have Apprenticeship and BTEC assemblies by an outside provider.

-In the Lower Sixth careers guidance gathers pace: curriculum time is given to preparation for UCAS and decision-making for Higher Education within the Complementary Studies course.
-Parents are invited to ‘UCAS A-Z’, to inform them about university choices and the admissions procedures.
+In Year 12 careers guidance gathers pace: curriculum time is given to preparation for UCAS and decision-making for Higher Education within the Complementary Studies course.
+Parents are invited to ‘UCAS A-Z’, to inform them about university choices and the admissions procedures, with talks run by representatives from Edge Hill University.
 Throughout the year the Careers Room is a focal point for research, and the Head of Careers is available for interviews in the adjoining Careers Office.
-All Lower Sixth students are taken to a Higher Education Convention and a university Open Day and throughout the year several presentations from universities, the professions and former students help them with UCAS application and career decision-making.
-Students can participate in Venture, a three-week work experience project undertaken during the holidays.
+All Year 12 students are taken to a Higher Education Convention in Manchester in October and again to Edge Hill in June, and a university Open Day at Leeds University.
+Throughout the year they receive several presentations from universities, the professions and former students help them with UCAS application and career decision-making.
+Students can participate in work experience run by EBPNW undertaken during the summer holidays or Michaelmas half-term.

-In the Upper Sixth students complete their UCAS research using all the up-to-date resources in the Careers Room.
+In Year 13 students complete their UCAS research using all the up-to-date resources in the Careers Room.
 On A2 Level Results Day the Careers team ensures all pupils are placed on university courses of their choice.
-Those who seek other careers are similarly helped.
-In 2013, 68% of all UCAS applicants from QEGS secured a place at their first-choice university.
+Those who seek other workplace careers or apprenticeships are similarly helped.

 Facilities and resources